SEND Information Report 2020/21

 Pupils Transferring between Phases of Education

-For those pupils moving between phases of education, for example, moving into key stage 2 school or a specialist setting, individual transition plans are made which may include additional visits to the new setting, transition books, social stories, as well as additional meetings with the SENDCo.
+For those pupils moving between phases of education, for example, moving into key stage 2 school or a specialist setting, individual transition plans are drawn up which may include additional visits to the new setting, transition books, social stories, as well as additional meetings with the SENDCo.

 Our SEND Team